neetVeritas/character-state-manager/README.md

 This tool is an extension of Oro.
 It allows the manipulation of character state for RumbleFighter, an action fighting MMO.
 It was written in C++ using C++ 11 conventions and the win32 api.

+To use this tool, inject it into your RumbleFighter client ( preferably using manual map ).
+Once in-game:

+* F1: State reset
+* F2: Access basic commands
+* F3: Access elevated room master state

 The concept is simple, but this character state manager allows players to access otherwise inavailable commands.
 Because the game cannot properly process the player's state, users can use CA(community advisor)/GM(game master) esque commands.
 The full extent of the commands that can be used is unclear, but the following commands have been found and confirmed to work:

 * /Close [username] ; Will DC the user